phol/docs/content/en/docs/import/jupyter.md

 ## Create a new blog post [as usual]({{< relref "managing-content.md#create-a-blog-post" >}})

-Run the following commands in your Terminal, substituting `<MY_WEBSITE_FOLDER>` and `my-post` with the file path to your Academic website folder and a name for your blog post (without spaces), respectively:
+Run the following commands in your Terminal, substituting `<MY_WEBSITE_FOLDER>` and `my-post` with the file path to your Wowchemy website folder and a name for your blog post (without spaces), respectively:

 ```bash
 cd <MY_WEBSITE_FOLDER>